Healthy Homes Assessment Belmont

 Home Assessments Belmont for Rental Properties

-There are a variety of things to be able to examine when conducting the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are many concerns to be able to examine when conducting the home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Are there enough drainage and draught-stopping?

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be significant for landlords and property managers.
-For professional guidance, contact us today to schedule your rental property house assessment.
+The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be extremely costly for property owners and landlords.
+For expert assistance, get in touch now and schedule your rental property home assessment.

 home assessments for rental properties